Mabuasehube is an incredible wilderness in Botswana with amazing animal encounters, a true sense of remoteness and fantastic campsites.

 Mabuasehube consists of six main pans and several smaller ones.
 The pans are grazed by herds of antelope that attract the larger predators, and are linked by tracks through sand dunes where the game is sparser.
 Four of these pans additionally have artificial waterholes, though the one in Mabuasehube Pan is broken (2021) and has been for a long time.
 When we were there, in the rainy season, the best pans for wildlife were Mpayathutlwa followed by Mabuasehube and then Bosobogolo.

 The animals are often far away near the centre of the pans, and only occasionally did we see animals closer to the road.
+Binoculars* were very useful.

 Waterholes of Mabuasehube